jcubic/lips/docs/docs/intro.md

 :::info

-by default most systems don't execute files in current directory so you need to provide `./` in front.
+By default most systems don't execute files in current directory so you need to provide `./` in front.
 You can change that if you add dot (current working directory) to the `$PATH` environment variable:

 :::